-Our trainees start on a minimum salary of £16,000 per year and have access to all the benefits available to NHS Staff.
+We are a Scottish Living Wage living wage employer which means our trainees start on a minimum of £9.30 per hour (2020 Rate, NHS Pay rates change annually), and have access to all the benefits available to NHS Staff.
 This includes 27 days paid annual leave, 8 paid public holidays per year and enrolment in the NHS Pension Scheme.

 All trainees who successfully complete the NHS GGC Modern Apprenticeship programme will be offered permanent employment within the organisation.